-From your browser or phone, go to the Google Play Store and search for Managed Online Backup and install the Application (free).
+From your browser or phone, go to the Google Play Store and search for Managed Online Backup and install the application.

-Once you are logged in you will be able to select from the 4 options shown below:
+After you log in, you will be able to select from the options shown below:

 The My Cloud option will display all the devices that you have backed up with your Cloud Backup account.
 Click the device you wish to recover from, then select the file.

-My Favorites will display directories and devices that you have favorited (marked with a star)
+My Favorites will display directories and devices that you have favored (marked with a star).